 Squeezebox addresses the production of captioned montages of news stories.
 It allows users to specify how many news stories they’d like, caption and order those stories, and add ident and transition graphics.
 Squeezebox then enables users to adjust the duration of the story using a simple slider control.
 The purpose built algorithm establishes new in and out points per shot, and in some cases drops shots entirely.

-CAKE is a new object-based broadcasting experiment that uses a cooking programme as an example learning experience.
+CAKE is a new object-based media experiment that uses a cooking programme as an example learning experience.
 It customises recipes based on your familiarity with ingredients and methods, your tastes or dietary preferences, and how many people you’re inviting round for dinner.
 The experience reacts ‘in the moment’ to your progress, allowing you to create new dishes at your own pace.
 Novices can level-up and experts can cut to the chase, supported by an evolving dialogue between audience and presenter.

 The three projects together formed a strong object-based message, with some real impact: CAKE was featured in IBC’s “What Caught My Eye” section, and our paper “Creating object-based experiences in the real world” was one of the top 8 technical papers at the conference.